Our evidence-based analysis of Acetyl-L-Carnitine features

-ALCAR is safe, extremely well-tolerated, affordable, and readily available without a prescription as a nutritional supplement.
+ALCAR is available without a prescription as a nutritional supplement.

 Research has proven that that ALCAR benefits both the brain and body in a surprising variety of ways, from enhancing cognitive abilities to increasing energy, reducing pain, and even preventing damage from alcohol consumption.